lorrli274/next/courses/community/Google-s Python Class/lessons/Introduction/03-Python Source Code.md

 Python source files use the _.py_ extension and are called **modules**.
-With a Python module `hello.py`, the easiest way to run it is with the shell command _python hello.py Alice_.
+With a Python module `hello.py`, the easiest way to run it is with the shell command like _python hello.py Alice_.
 This calls the Python interpreter to execute the code in `hello.py`, passing the command line argument `Alice`.

 info> Incase you're curious, checkout the [official Python docs page](http://docs.python.org/using/cmdline) to see all the different options you have when running Python from the command-line.